TheAlgorithms/JavaScript/CONTRIBUTING.md

 - Please refrain from using `console.log` or any other console methods.
 - **Absolutely** don't use `alert`.
 - We strongly recommend the use of ECMAScript 6.
-- Avoid importing external libraries for basic algorithms.
-Only use those libraries for complicated algorithms.
+- Avoid importing external libraries for basic algorithms.Use those libraries only for complicated algorithms.
 - Most importantly:
   - **Be consistent in the use of these guidelines when submitting.**
   - Happy coding!